julencosme/julencosme.github.io/README.md

 ## Development workflow

-To reiterate, here's an overview of your typical workflow:
+Here's an overview of your typical workflow:

 - Navigate to your project's root directory: